dsy199610/Siyuan-Dong-EEE-Final-Year-Project/README.md

 # Siyuan-Dong-EEE-Final-Year-Project
 A realistic 3D simulation environment for control experiments

+Two deliverables are inside the folders Inverted Pendulums and Robotic Arms.
+In Inverted Pendulums, the main file is project_pendulum.pde;
-The main file is project_pendulum.pde
+In Robotic Arms, the main file is project.pde.